yquake2/yquake2/doc/040_cvarlist.md

   `-1`: Disable reverb effect,
   `>=0`: select predefined effect.

+* **s_bsp_soundpos**: Controls the positioning of sounds played by BSP entities (doors, elevators, ...).
+Internally the game treats the positioning of BSP entities differently.

+  There are 3 modes to choose from.
+Values 0, 1 and 2.
+  * **Mode 0: Original behavior**<br />
+    Sound events play at the center of the bbox, loop sound plays at origin (0, 0, 0).
+    This is how you are used to it functioning from before this cvar was added.
+    This is considered a bug/code oversight,
+    hence why the default value is 1.

+  * **Mode 1: Bbox center**<br />
+    Both sound events and loop sounds play at bbox center.
+    While this works better than mode 0, very long/large bboxes, like the elevator at the start of jail4, will play the sound too far away for you to hear it.

+  * **Mode 2: Bbox edge**<br />
+    Sound events and loop sounds play at the edge of the bbox, closest to the player.
+Now you hear the bbox itself, rather than the point at its center.

+  Default mode is 1.

 * **cl_audiopaused**: If set to `1` the sounds pause when the game does.